Planting Undetectable Backdoors in Machine Learning Models: Undetectable Backdoors for Random Fourier Features

 In this section, we explore how to construct white-box undetectable backdoors with respect to natural supervised learning algorithms.
 We show that the popular paradigm of learning over random features is susceptible to undetectable backdoors in a very strong sense.
 Our construction will have the property that the only aspect of the computation that requires adversarial manipulation is the generation of random features.

 In Algorithm~\ref{train-rf}, we describe a generic procedure for learning over random features.
 The algorithm, $\trainRF$, learns a hidden-layer network, where the hidden layer $\Psi:\X \to \R^m$ is sampled randomly according to some feature distribution, and the final layer $h_w:\R^m \to \R$ is trained as a halfspace over the features.
 The returned classifier\footnote{We could equally define a regressor that maps to $[-1,1]$ that applies a sigmoid activation instead of $\sgn$.} take the form $h_{w,\Psi}(x) = \sgn\left(\langle w, \Psi(x) \rangle\right)$. $\trainRF$ takes two parameters: the first parameter $m \in \Nbb$ designates the width of the hidden layer, and the second parameter $\rf$ designates the random feature distribution supported on a subset of $\set{\X \to \R}$.
 In particular, we use $\psi(\cdot) \sim \rf$ to designate a random feature, where $\psi(x) \in \Rbb$.
 Finally, we note that $\trainRF$ makes a call to $\halfspace$, which we assume to be any efficient training algorithm for learning weights $w \in \R^m$ defining a halfspace.
-To simplify the analysis and activation procedure, we make the following technical assumption about $\halfspace$ and the magnitude of the weights it returns. \begin{assumption} For any data distribution $\D$ and $m \in \Nbb$, $\halfspace^{\D}(1^m)$ returns $w \in \R^m$ where $\norm{w}_2 = 1$, such that for all $x \in \X$, the magnitude $\card{\langle w, \Phi(x) \rangle} > m^{-O(1)}$ is lower bounded by some inverse polynomial in $m$. \end{assumption} In effect, we assume that the weight training procedure learns a $w$ that produces a non-negligible margin on the valid inputs $x \in \X$ (even if points are misclassified).
-Ironically, this assumption is required to ensure that inputs that are \emph{close} to the decision boundary are flipped by $\activateRFF$, and could be removed by augmenting $\activateRFF$ to use standard techniques for finding adversarial examples on examples very near the boundary.
-Additionally, if this assumption is only satisfied on a subset of the inputs $S \subseteq \X$, then we can still guarantee that the inputs $x \in S$ are backdoored by our simple construction.

 The learning over random features paradigm is not impervious to natural adversarial examples, but there is some evidence that it may be more robust than models trained using standard optimization procedures.
 For instance, by exploiting a formal connection between Gaussian processes and infinite-width neural networks, \cite{de2021adversarial} show theoretical and experimental evidence that neural networks with random hidden layers resist adversarial attacks.
 Further, our results on backdooring work for any halfspace training subroutine, include those which explicitly account for robustness to adversarial examples.
 For instance, we may take $\halfspace$ to be the algorithm of \cite{raghunathan2018certified} for learning certifiably robust linear models.
 Despite these barriers to natural adversarial examples, we demonstrate how to plant a completely undetectable backdoor with respect to the Random Fourier Feature algorithm.